 27.)
 What is the difference between a co-op job and an internship?

-The Division of Professional Practice administers both the co-op and the internship programs.
+The Center for Career Discovery and Development administers both the co-op and the internship programs.
 Both allow students to register for a course to maintain full-time student status during work terms.
 The major difference is that the co-op program involves multiple work terms spanning a significant portion of a student’s undergraduate studies and leads to the co-op designation, whereas an internship involves only a one-term commitment on the part of the student and employer.
 Co-oping allows students to gain a greater depth of experience, perform better in their coursework, and get a larger number of job offers upon graduation.
 See www.dopp.gatech.edu for additional information on the two programs.

 28.)
 Can an internship count toward my co-op requirements?